rwtodd/rwtodd.github.io/_posts/2020/2020-05-18-aspect-ratios.md

 The "height pattern" is the height of each pixel after scaling, which falls into a repeating pattern at every scale.
 You can see that, as the resolution increases, the pixel heights get more regular and vary by a smaller amounts.

 A picture might make the above explanation clearer.
-Fortunately, it looks like the doubling I'm describing is exactly what `ScummVM` does for aspect ratio correction.
-They might technically be doing nearest-neighbor interpolation, but for this case the outcome is the same.
+Fortunately, it looks like the nearest-neighbor/doubling approach I'm describing is exactly what `ScummVM` does for aspect ratio correction:

 ![checkerboard comparison screenshot](/assets/2020/07/dither-compare-1x-to-3x.png)